john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     help      -> Python's own help system.
     object?   -> Details about 'object', use 'object??' for extra details.

+If you want a GUI interface to ipython, type `ipython notebook`.
+This will open a particuarly friendly local Python working environment through your default web browser.

 ## Importing pandas

-There is convention of types to help save you typing when using pandas:
+There is an un-official convention when importing `pandas`:

     In [1]: import pandas as pd